blaine-t/huskr/README.md

 # Huskr
 We made Huskr!
-In order to connect students on campus, we've made an online app to match each other!
+In order to connect students on campus, we've made an online app to match with each other based on your profiles and interests.
 You can easily create a profile through your UNL SSO and account!
 This way all students can chat and message each other safely.

 App accessible at [huskr.us](https://huskr.us)